 The graphics are represented in 2D and 3D.
-The dungeon crawling segments are presented in a first person 3D perspective, while the 2D portions are represented by traditional visual novel style anime visuals, with character portraits appearing and disappearing and dialogue being represented in text boxes at the bottom of the screen.
-The 2D parts of the game are used for exposition and doing prep work, like visiting shops or talking to members of the revolution.
+The dungeon crawling segments are presented in a first-person 3D perspective, while the 2D portions are represented by traditional visual novel-style anime visuals, with character portraits appearing and disappearing and dialogue being represented in text boxes at the bottom of the screen.
+The 2D parts of the game are used for exposition and prep work, like visiting shops or talking to revolution members.

 I really enjoy the art style in this game.
 While places like the tavern, or people like your friends, have a lighthearted and soft tone, art-wise, enemies tend to have a darker or more sharp-edged design.
 This huge contrast quickly shows what is and isn't friendly to you, save for the demons, who are all adorable girls for the most part.

 The biggest downfall of the graphics is the game's attempt at animation for the demons.
 They feel really off and amateurish and just didn't sit well with me.
 It almost looked like they were puppets being moved around to simulate movement, with each limb moving on its own and just looking odd.

 Admittedly, at first, I felt the music made fights feel a little off since it felt a little more upbeat than battle music usually is.
 I slowly ended up warming up to it and loving it!
 If the game had an official soundtrack, I would feel confident recommending it to a fan of game music.

 Game sounds are standard affair and fit well, with the clings and clangs of swords and other weapons doing their thing.
 I have no complaints; the weapons sounded good and felt right.